Student loans during the coronavirus crisis

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-There’s a light at the end of the tunnel of the coronavirus pandemic, but that doesn’t change the fact that many people across the U.S. have been struggling with a reduction in income.
-The good news is that there are still policies in place to help people financially weather the crisis, including programs that can help borrowers suspend student loan payments.
+There’s a light at the end of the tunnel of the coronavirus pandemic, but that doesn’t change the fact that many people across the U.S. have been struggling with stagnant income and rising inflation.
+The good news is that there are still policies to help people financially weather the crisis, including programs that can help borrowers suspend student loan payments.

-If you’re concerned about making your next payment on a federal or private student loan due to the coronavirus, read on to see your options.
+If you’re concerned about making your next payment on a federal or private student loan due to the coronavirus, know your options.

 How COVID-19 has affected student loans